Skip to content

 The “two factors” typically come from different categories:

-1. Something you know → Password, PIN, security question
+1. Something you know: password, PIN, security question

-2. Something you have → Phone, hardware token, authenticator app
+2. Something you have: phone, hardware token, authenticator app

-3. Something you are → Fingerprint, face recognition, voice
+3. Something you are: fingerprint, face recognition, voice

-In our implementation, we use:
+In this course, we use:

-• Factor 1: Password (something you know)
+• Factor 1: password (something you know)

 TOTP (Time-based One-Time Password) is the algorithm behind apps like Google Authenticator and Authy.